-- For example, if you have FFEL or Perkins loans, you can get credit for the payments made on those loans if you consolidate and fill out the waiver by 10/31/2022.
+- For example, if you have FFEL loan, you can get credit for the payments made on those loans if you consolidate and fill out the waiver by 10/31/2022.

 - Or, if you have Direct Loans but you made payments under an ineligible payment plan, those past payments will now count.

 - Additionally, people who had their loans on deferment or forbearance while on active military service can now get those months to count towards the 120 payments.